 What sparked your interest in jellies?

 When I was very young, maybe fifth or sixth grade, I was determined to be a scientist.
 I took to heart my dad’s advice that I should go into a small field, and I had settled on marine science pretty early.
-So, looking to narrow down my interests, I started reading more was about deep sea biology and bioluminescence.
-In high school I saw a video about the Immortal Jellyfish on YouTube, and I was hooked.
+So, looking to narrow down my interests, I started reading more was about deep sea biology and bioluminescence, and the jellies were the most fascinating animals.
+In high school I saw a video about the Immortal Jellyfish on YouTube, and I was officially hooked.
 The more I learned about jellies, the more fascinated I became.
-And I was also one of those kids that loved chemistry, and wanting to combine my interests I started to read more about natural products and venoms.
+I was also one of those kids that loved chemistry, and wanting to combine my interests I started to read more about natural products and venoms.
 When I entered my undergrad at William and Mary, I emailed the only marine invertebrate lab on campus that I wanted to research “cnidarians with implications for human health.”
 Dr. Jon Allen, the head of that lab, would be my undergraduate researcher advisor for four years, but on flatworms instead of jellies.
 I had the opportunity to work in a cnidarian lab at the NMNH during my junior year, and through that experience I ended up where I am today.
 Now I am in graduate school working in a jellyfish lab on venom evolution, and I could not be happier!